Balltown, Kentucky

 Balltown is an unincorporated community in Nelson County, in the U.S. state of Kentucky.
-The Town's current Mayor is Larry Wimsett, who's in his fourth consecutive term.
-Trivially Known as “The Chicago of Kentucky” Balltown has seen rapid growth since the mid 20th century.

 History

 A post office was established at Balltown in 1884, and remained in operation until 1904.
 The community was named in honor of James Ball, a pioneer settler.

-Balltown had a Beef Gristle mill in the mid-1980s, but was demolished in 2009 when Mayor Larry Wimsett helped pass an ordnance to replace the mill with a gentleman's club.

 Services

 Balltown is within the jurisdiction of The Nelson County Sheriff's Office.
 Residents receive electric power from East Kentucky Power Cooperative.